SecureAuthCorp/saidp-sdk-java/README.md

  /*
  This will create the instance of the SAAccess which is able to execute REST calls.
  */
-SAAccess saAccess=new SAAccess(applianceHost, appliancePort, applianceSSL, realm, applicationID, applicationKey);
+SAAccess saAccess=new SAAccess(applianceHost, appliancePort, applianceSSL, selfSigned, realm, applicationID, applicationKey);

 // To validate a user exists in your data store all you need to run the following.